pmiossec/git-tfs/README.md

 To get a stable version:

 * Download a binary.
 Find it on the [release page](https://github.com/git-tfs/git-tfs/releases),
+* Using Winget.
+If [Winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/ is available on your computer, run `winget install git-tfs.git-tfs` to install the last version.
 * Using Chocolatey.
 If [Chocolatey](http://chocolatey.org/) is already installed on your computer, run `choco install gittfs` to install the [Chocolatey package](http://chocolatey.org/packages/gittfs)

 To get a development version